 Investments in wholly owned subsidiaries are measuredat cost as per Ind AS 27 - Separate Financial Statements.

 Operating segment reflect the Company's managementstructure and the way the financial information is regularlyreviewed by the Board of Directors (the Company's ChiefOperating Decision Maker (CODM)).
-The CODM considersthe business from both business and product perspectivebased on the dominant source, nature of risks and returnsand the internal organisation and management structure.The operating segments are the segments for whichseparate financial information is available and for whichoperating profit / (loss) amounts are evaluated regularlyby the Board of Directors in deciding how to allocateresources and in assessing performance.
+The CODM considersthe business from both business and product perspectivebased on the dominant source, nature of risks and returnsand the internal organization and management structure.The operating segments are the segments for whichseparate financial information is available and for whichoperating profit / (loss) amounts are evaluated regularlyby the Board of Directors in deciding how to allocateresources and in assessing performance.

 Segment revenue, segment expenses, segment assets andsegment liabilities have been identified to the segment onthe basis of their relationship to the operating activitiesof the segment.